 What are the 4 types of sentences?

-In first and second grade, students will learn to read and write four different types of sentences.
-These sentence forms are:
+In first and second grade, students will learn to read and write four different sentence types.
+Here are the four sentence types with examples:

 1. Declarative/Statement